 In both of the above examples each SLO has additional detail about the type and level of vocabulary required.
-The immediate question one will ask will be about sufficiency.
-How much is enough?
-How many times do learners have to do this?

 What the assessment should really be trying to establish is whether the learners have reached the standard of the SLO.
 Can they do what the SLO says they can do?
 Can they demonstrate the ability to do what the SLO claims for them and can they do it routinely, confidently and comfortably?
 Here the educator's professional judgement and the professional agreement on what constitutes achievement is important.